puavo-org/puavo-web/rest/README.md

   - ltsp server load
   - details https://github.com/opinsys/puavo-users/blob/master/rest/resources/sessions.rb#L33

-sessions are stored on memory only but are not automatically deleted
+sessions are stored in memory only but are not automatically deleted

 post fields:
   - hostname